e-nig-ma/e-nig-ma/_pages/about.md

 Literary fluency in Italian, Spanish, English, and Catalan; reading and speaking fluency also in Portuguese and French.

-Temporary drop out of a bachelor's degree in computer science and a bachelor's degree in economics.

 <br>
 ### **Vicent Sus' Essays and Papers**
 <br>